 In the early days of the outbreak in Norway, the majority of people who have tested positive were either infected abroad or are close contacts of someone who was.
-However, many cases are now being reported that could not be traced to a known source of infection, abroad or at home.
+However, that soon changed and the proportion of infections passed on in Norway or with no known source increased rapidly.

 On the afternoon of March 27, the Health Minister announced plans to delay hospital treatment for all but essential cases.
 In addition, he announced that Norway is the first country in the world to trial an experimental treatment on COVID-19 patients.